joedakwa/Smart-Contracts/README.md

 Its also worth using OZ SafeERC20 library when interacting with ERC20 tokens.

-Go-langer

-high

-# RoundImplementation can be front-runned and initialized by a malicious user
+# Business logic can be manipulated

 ## Summary
 A malicious user can frontrun and call the init function in RoundImplementation and take control of the business logic